 This is the most common question.
 However, I am constantly having to remove breeders from the site to people retiring and there not being a high enough supply for the demand.
 Hence, the pricing of Fennecs especially keeps going higher due to high demand and low supply.

 Check out the breeders page, there are few breeders left, and some are more reputable than others.
 If you have any questions once you have done your research, email me.

 And make sure your state allows them.
-Check the legality tabs.
+Check the Legality tab.

 1. What Type of Vaccines Should They Get?

-Vaccine Info: At this time there is no approved vaccines for a fox.
-Some states also state it is illegal to give a rabies shot to a fox (such as Florida).
+Vaccine Info: At this time there are no approved vaccines for a fox.
+In some states it is illegal to give a rabies shot to a fox.
 Use a killed or modified live virus vaccines only.